 A Guaranteed Livable Income would replace our patchwork of federal and provincial programs with a single, universal, unconditional cash benefit.
 The principle is to establish an income floor below which no Canadian could fall.
 The amount would be based on the cost of living in each region, the same way a living wage is calculated.
 The benefit would be progressively taxed back according to income.
 Allowing low income workers to retain the full benefit is a strong incentive to continue working.
 A GLI would alleviate poverty, and free up our social services to focus on our mental health crisis and addiction crisis.

 These are just the broad strokes, the benefits of a GLI are many.
 But right now, in the midst of an unprecedented public health crisis, as our government service agencies are gridlocked by the inundation of applications for financial assistance, there is one benefit that stands out.
 Delivering a single, universal, unconditional cash benefit to every Canadian is simple.
 And because a GLI would replace our current patchwork of benefit programs, it dramatically simplifies the administration required.
 Everyone receives a monthly payment.
 Most of the time most people won’t really need it, and the funds will flow back to the government through taxes.
 But when circumstances change, whether it’s one person losing a job, or millions, having a GLI in place will help us weather the storms ahead, without the stress and anxiety that too many are enduring right now.

 Let’s keep this conversation going.
 We’re learning difficult lessons right now that we shouldn’t forget.
 As we navigate our way through this crisis, hold fast to the belief that we can emerge from it better, together.

-Add your name to the parliamentary petition for a Guaranteed Livable income.
-Petition closes on August 19th - https://petitions.ourcommons.ca/en/Petition/Sign/e-2583
+I recently sponsored a parliamentary petition for a Guaranteed Livable Income - https://petitions.ourcommons.ca/en/Petition/Sign/e-2583